Dr. Finn Ole Nielsen

 A graduate student from the Department of Prehistoric Archaeology at the University of Aarhus, where she studied from 2013 to 2016.

-From 2016-2018 she continued with my master in the same department of Prehistoric Archaeology, but this time I focused on the Stone Age and the transition from hunter to farmer on Bornholm compared to the rest of Southern Scandinavia .
+From 2016-2018 she continued with her master in the same department of Prehistoric Archaeology, but this time she focused on the Stone Age and the transition from hunter to farmer on Bornholm compared to the rest of Southern Scandinavia .

 2014-2018: Through her studies, she has was part of the Bornholm’s Museum excavations during summer vacations.
 These excavations included Vasagaard West and East, Nørre Sandegaard, Skovsholm as well as other smaller excavations.
 Areas of interest are Bronze Age and Late Stone Age, but since her master degree she has been focusing on the transition from the last hunter/gatherers in the Ertebølle Culture to the first farmers in the Funnel-beaker Culture as well as others parts of the early Neolithic.